Take in the big game of Africa and experience great adventures at the massive natural wonder of Victoria Falls on this action-packed short safari!

 The ultimate place for riverboarding - the Zambezi River has the necessary volume of water and few exposed rocks in its rapids and pools, making it ideal for this exhilarating activity.

-Riverboarding on the Zambezi can be done as a half or full day activity and is combined with rafting in an action-packed and thrilling adventure.
+Riverboarding on the Zambezi can be done as a half or full day activity and is combined with rafting on an action-packed and thrilling adventure.
 Along the way stops are made to relax and play between rapids and clients always have the option of switching to the backup raft.
 The riverboarding adventures are lead by trained and professional guides with first aid certificates to ensure your safety.

-The White Water Rafting experience on the mighty Zambezi has been described as the best commercial white water rafting experience in the world.
+The White Water Rafting experience on the mighty Zambezi has been described as the best commercial whitewater rafting experience in the world.
 This exciting full day excursion on the mighty Zambezi River is a fantastic experience for those with a sense of adventure.
 The day is all about clean water, a healthy helping of African sunshine and a dose of exercise; all this against the backdrop of one of the beautiful waterfalls in the world the spectacular Victoria Falls.

 The day begins early with a briefing and breakfast.
-It's then off on your adventure where you will tackle some Grade 5 rapids under the expert guidance of world class guides.
+It's then off on your adventure where you will tackle some Grade 5 rapids under the expert guidance of world-class guides.
 Lunch is included.At the end of the day, you will be lifted out of the gorge where you will be met with cold drinks and beers.
 At the end of the white water rafting excursion, you get to watch a DVD of your thrilling day of Zambezi rafting.

 A truly exhilarating experience!